develephant/dynamodb-coronasdk/docs-src/docs/api.md

 ## NULL

-Returns a null value type as a table.
+Returns a null value type as an attribute value.

 ```lua
 local null = db:NULL()